chtx/patrick-hackn-blog/src/pages/fetch-api.md

 ---
-title: Fetch API: Error Handling & Request Timeout
+title: "Fetch API: Error Handling & Request Timeout"
-date: 18-Feb-2023
+date: 15-Feb-2023
-preview: Overview of the fetch() method, how to catch errors, and timeout the request if a website is unresponsive.
+preview: "Overview of the fetch() method, how to catch errors, and timeout the request if a website is unresponsive."
 ---

 Fetch API provides a global `fetch()` method that allows easily fetch resources asynchronously from the web.